-As of June 30, 2020, the District had \$1,077,679,944 in long-term liabilities primarily made up of general obligation and lease revenue bonds, aggregate pension liability and net OPEB liability.
-Note 10 to the financial statements provides additional information on long-term liabilities.
+As of June 30, 2021, the District had \$1,012,416,284 in long-term liabilities primarily made up of general obligation and lease revenue bonds, aggregate net pension liability and net OPEB liability.
+Notes 7, 8 and 10 to the financial statements provides additional information on long-term liabilities.
 A summary of long-term liabilities is presented below: